 Sorry about the dark pictures the it’s been a dark morning here 🙁

 My first recommendation is to simplify.
 Kids comes with so much stuff!
 Games, toys, shoes, clothes, craft supplies, school stuff, instruments, sports equipment… The list could go on.
 But we try and purge the things we don’t really use or love and donate them.
 We often have a box or garbage bag in the garage collecting our donation items through out the month and then my husband will take it to a donation site.
 And then we start again 😉

 Next is to use your space wisely.
+If you don’t want to get rid of things in your house, then consider putting your stuff in storage facilities in Melbourne to declutter your space without any hassle.
 Our home was built with plant shelves up high.
 We don’t use them for decor.
 We store books (we love books), food storage (things I’ve canned in mason jars), and even puzzles up there.
 It helps my husband is tall so all he needs is a chair or step stool to reach up high.
 Our ottomans all have storage inside them like this one.
 It doubles as seating when we have friends and family over.

 My mom gave me this over the door storage shelf.
 I love it!
 I have it in my pantry and it really helps organize smaller items and gives me more space!
 She has 3 in her house.
 One in the bathroom and another in laundry room and in her pantry.

 I have these IKEA rails and s hooks hanging on the wall in my kitchen to hold kitchen utensils.
 Easy access and it frees up drawer and counter space.

 Under the bed!
 We use totes like these for kids toys and stuff for storage, and they fit under the bed well.